tymyrddin/purple/source/docs/foundations/montessori/culture.md

 ## Time and resource allocation

 None of this survives contact with a calendar that has no room in it.
-Protected learning time, scheduled rather than fitted in when nothing else is pressing, signals that the work is real.
+Protected learning time, scheduled instead of fitted in when nothing else is pressing, signals that the work is real.
 So does a budget that reaches external courses, conferences, lab infrastructure, and tools.
 [Development goals that connect to both the role](self-directed.md) and a person's own trajectory give the time somewhere to go.
 And leaders who visibly learn, and talk about their own development, make it